Dental Implant FAQs

 What type of films or X-rays do you take for dental implants?

 We highly recommend a CBCT (Cone beam CT Scans) which are taken in our office to evaluate your bone prior to implant surgery.
 The radiation emitted from our CT scan is much lower than most CT scan units due to the cone beam technology.
-If you have a film from your dentist please bring that to our office or our staff will arranged for it to be emailed to us.
+If you have a film from your dentist please bring that to our office or our staff will arrange for it to be emailed to us.

 Our dental implants placed in one surgical visit?